-Ecological indicator Current status Trend Floristic diversity (species/site) 7.4 Unknown Structural complexity (strata/site) 3.9 Unknown Canopy recruitment (cohorts/site) 1.6 5 out of 11 sites with only one cohort Unknown Vertebrate fauna diversity -species/site - total species 5.25 9 Unknown Eagle nest productivity No nest activity this season Flat
+Ecological indicator Status 2014-15 Trend Floristic diversity (species/site) 7.4 Due to be reassessed in 2019 Structural complexity (strata/site) 3.9 Due to be reassessed in 2019 Canopy recruitment (cohorts/site) 1.6 Due to be reassessed in 2019 5 of 11 sites with only one cohort Vertebrate fauna diversity Due to be reassessed in 2019 -species/site 5.25 - total species 9 Eagle nest productivity No nest activity in 2016-17 Flat - see notes

 - Phytophthora cinnamomi is widespread and has had a major impact on understorey plant diversity. - Stands of Oyster Bay pine contain trees that are at least 300 years old.
-This species is sensitive to fire and an inappropriate fire regime will cause localised extinction - Black sheoak forms dense stands across the property, and are sensitive to fire.
+This species is sensitive to fire and an inappropriate fire regime will cause localised extinction. - Black sheoak forms dense stands across the property, and are sensitive to fire.
 The prevalence of fire sensitive species may be due to the buffering effect of Moulting Lagoon to the northwest. - Some very old stands of Banksia and grasstrees were identified. - Two eagle nests occur on the reserve.
-One nest was occupied by a breeding pair of white-bellied sea eagles in 2013 that successfully fledged a chick in 2014.
-The two nests were checked in 2015 and found to be intact but had no new signs of breeding activity. - There are a large number of sites with no recruitment of canopy species.
+The northern nest occupied by a breeding pair of whitebellied sea eagles collapsed and was destroyed sometime between October 2016 and May 2017.
+No activity was noted in the southern nest. - There are a large number of sites with no recruitment of canopy species.

-- Develop an ecological burn plan for the Reserve to promote recruitment and protect sensitive species such as Callitris rhomboidea and Allocasuarina littoralis. - Develop protocols to ensure phytophthora is not spread locally and to other areas off-site. - Continue monitoring next repeat is scheduled for 2019.
+- Develop an ecological burn plan for the Reserve to promote recruitment and protect sensitive species such as Callitris rhomboidea and Allocasuarina littoralis. - Develop protocols to ensure phytophthora is not spread locally and to other areas off-site. - Survey to detect new eagle nest building activity - Monitoring repeat is scheduled for 2019.